Vanessa-Kris/Sheba-Blog/_posts/design/2023-09-21-wholemeal-prep.md

 ### Method 1: Classic Porridge

 1. Begin by heating up water in a pan until it reaches a gentle boil.
+2. In a bowl, combine your desired amount of Tom Brown whole meal with cold water.
+Mixing it in cold water first will help prevent the formation of lumps during the cooking process.
-2. Once the water is bubbling, add the desired amount of Tom Brown Whole Meal to create a thick consistency.
+3. Once the water is bubbling, add the Tom Brown whole meal mix.
 Stir continuously to prevent lumps.
-3. Adjust the texture by adding more water until you achieve your preferred thickness.
+4. Adjust the texture by adding more water until you achieve your preferred thickness.
-4. Serve your Tom Brown porridge hot and customize it with milk, sugar, honey, or any toppings of your choice.
+5. Serve your Tom Brown porridge hot and customize it with milk, sugar, honey, or any toppings of your choice.

 <img  src="https://img.freepik.com/premium-photo/healthy-peanut-chutney-made-using-groundnut-shengdana-mungfali-served-small-bowl-with-raw-whole-selective-focus_466689-54279.jpg?w=900"/>